 Storage

-Split Pea Soup Storage
+Split Pea Soup Recipe Leftovers?

 - How to reheat: This soup stores nicely in an airtight container in the fridge for 3 days.
 To reheat, add the soup to a small pot and heat over low heat until warmed to desired preference.
 Or reheat in the microwave.
 (Make sure to cover it so it doesn’t splatter!)
 It does thicken as it stores, so you’ll need to add in some additional chicken broth to thin.